-You will find the Freeform Pen Tool right under the Basic.
+You will find the Freeform Pen Tool right under the Basic Pen Tool.
 The name of this tool represents the nature of the entire tool.
 As you can see on the name containing “Free”.
-You can art freely on the artboard using the Freeform.
+You can art freely on the artboard using the Freeform Pen Tool.

-This Freeform tool is quite similar to the Brush Tool and the Pencil Tool.
+This Freeform Pen Tool is quite similar to the Brush Tool and the Pencil Tool.
 You don’t have to click many times.
 Just click at the beginning and draw as you want by moving and dragging the mouse.
 It will automatically create the path with anchor points.

-But the thing is, the Freeform tool is pretty tough to control.
+But the thing is, the Freeform Pen Tool is pretty tough to control.
 The clipping path created may need ample modifications as well.

 Curvature Pen Tool

-The third option is the Curvature Pen Tool.
+The third option on the Pen Tool Panel is the Curvature Pen Tool.
 Select the Path option as usual.
 You can use that tool where you need the path to become a curve.

 When you use this tool, it will not create any handle.
 This tool is capable of following any uniform shape.
 You can even change and modify the whole shape and path.
 The modification process is the same as the modification process of the Basic Pen Tool.

-Though you will not always use the Curvature tool, on some occasions you will need this tool for your assist.
+Though you will not always use the Curvature Pen Tool, on some occasions you will need this tool for your assist.

 Magnetic Pen Tool

 The fourth option on the list is the Magnetic Pen Tool.
-You can access this Tool from Freeform.
+You can access the Magnetic Pen Tool from the Freeform Pen Tool.
 You will see an option on the above called “Magnetic”.
 Select the option by ticking on the box beside the option.

 But the thing is, the Magnetic Pen Tool is not that accurate in every situation.